rokath/trice/docs/TriceUserManual.md

 <p align="right">(<a href="#top">back to top</a>)</p>

 ## 16. <a id='framing'></a>Framing

-- Trice messages are framed binary data, if framing is not disabled.
+* Trice messages are framed binary data, if framing is not disabled.
-- Framing is important for data disruption cases and is done with [TCOBS](./TCOBSSpecification.md) (has included data compression) but the user can force to use [COBS](https://github.com/rokath/COBS), what makes it easier to write an own decoder in some cases or disable framing at all.
+* Framing is important for data disruption cases and is done with [TCOBS](./TCOBSSpecification.md) (has included data compression) but the user can force to use [COBS](https://github.com/rokath/COBS), what makes it easier to write an own decoder in some cases or disable framing at all.
-  - Change the setting `TRICE_FRAMING` inside `triceConfig.h` and use the Trice tool `-packageFraming` switch accordingly.
+  * Change the setting `TRICE_FRAMING` inside `triceConfig.h` and use the Trice tool `-packageFraming` switch accordingly.
-- For robustness each Trice can get its own (T)COBS package (`TRICE_DEFERRED_TRANSFER_MODE == TRICE_SINGLE_PACK_MODE`).
+* For robustness each Trice can get its own (T)COBS package (`TRICE_DEFERRED_TRANSFER_MODE == TRICE_SINGLE_PACK_MODE`).
 That is configurable for transfer data reduction.
 Use `#define TRICE_DEFERRED_TRANSFER_MODE TRICE_MULTI_PACK_MODE` inside `triceConfig.h` (is now default).
 This allows to reduce the data size a bit by avoiding many 0-delimiter bytes but results in some more data loss in case of data disruptions.

 <p align="right">(<a href="#top">back to top</a>)</p>

 ## 17. <a id='optional-xtea-encryption'></a>Optional XTEA Encryption

-- If XTEA is used, the encrypted packages have a multiple-of-8 byte length containing 1-7 padding bytes.
+* If XTEA is used, the encrypted packages have a multiple-of-8 byte length containing 1-7 padding bytes.
-- The optional decryption is the next step after unpacking a data frame.
+* The optional decryption is the next step after unpacking a data frame.
-- Enabling XTEA, automatically switches to COBS framing.
+* Enabling XTEA, automatically switches to COBS framing.
 There is no need to use the Trice tool `-packageFraming` switch in that case because the Trice tool, when getting the CLI switch `-password "phrase"` automatically assumes COBS encoded data, overwriting the default value for `-packageFraming`.

 <p align="right">(<a href="#top">back to top</a>)</p>

 ## 18. <a id='endianness'></a>Endianness

-- To interpret a decoded package, it´s endianness needs to be known.
+* To interpret a decoded package, it´s endianness needs to be known.
-- For efficiency, binary trice data are normally stored and transmitted in MCU endianness and the Trice tool expects binary data in little endian format as most MCUs are little endian.
+* For efficiency, binary trice data are normally stored and transmitted in MCU endianness and the Trice tool expects binary data in little endian format as most MCUs are little endian.
-- On big endian MCUs the compiler switch `TRICE_MCU_IS_BIG_ENDIAN` needs to be defined as 1 and `TRICE_TRANSFER_ORDER_IS_BIG_ENDIAN` should have the same value.
+* On big endian MCUs the compiler switch `TRICE_MCU_IS_BIG_ENDIAN` needs to be defined as 1 and `TRICE_TRANSFER_ORDER_IS_BIG_ENDIAN` should have the same value.
 The Trice tool has a CLI switch "triceEndianness" which needs to be set to "bigEndian" then.
-- If trice transmit data are needed to be not in MCU order for some reason, that increases the critical trice storage time and target code amount.
+* If trice transmit data are needed to be not in MCU order for some reason, that increases the critical trice storage time and target code amount.
-- De facto different values for  `TRICE_MCU_IS_BIG_ENDIAN` and `TRICE_TRANSFER_ORDER_IS_BIG_ENDIAN` are mainly used to test the Trice CLI switch `-triceEndianness bigEndian` automatically.
+* De facto different values for  `TRICE_MCU_IS_BIG_ENDIAN` and `TRICE_TRANSFER_ORDER_IS_BIG_ENDIAN` are mainly used to test the Trice CLI switch `-triceEndianness bigEndian` automatically.

 <p align="right">(<a href="#top">back to top</a>)</p>

-##  19. <a id='`trice`-(time)stamps'></a>`TRICE` (Time)Stamps
+## 19. <a id='trice-(time)stamps'></a>Trice (Time)Stamps

-- Each Trice message can carry stamp bits, which are free usable like for time, addressing or filtering.
+* Each Trice message can carry stamp bits, which are free usable like for time, addressing or filtering.
-- By selecting the letter case (**tr**ice, **Tr**ice, **TR**ice) you decide for each single Trice macro about the stamp size.
+* By selecting the letter case (**tr**ice, **Tr**ice, **TR**ice) you decide for each single Trice macro about the stamp size.
-- Default notation (function call):
+* Default notation (function call):

   | notation                     | stamp size | remark                                                                      |
   |------------------------------|------------|-----------------------------------------------------------------------------|